What Does Your Body Say About You?

 Various studies from places like the New England Research Institute, University of California at San Diego, and Harvard School of Public Health have studied the issue of impotence.
 They found that a) men who already exercised regularly were less likely to experience problems with impotence and b) sedentary men who began exercise programs reported “more reliable sexual functioning, more frequent sexual activity and orgasms, and greater satisfaction.”

 - Exercise can help you sleep better.
 It seems like I’m running into more and more people who complain that they have insomnia!
-Apparently about 35 to 40% of all US adults have problems falling asleep or with daytime sleepiness.
+Apparently, about 35-40% of all US adults have problems falling asleep or with daytime sleepiness.
 The journal Mental Health and Physical Activity reported a national study of more than 2,600 men and women, ages 18-85.
 The study concluded that 150 minutes of moderate to vigorous activity a week translated into a 65% improvement in sleep quality.
 The active group also reported feeling less sleepy during the day, than those who were less physical activity.

 A last thought: